 The AI Shift in InfoSec Priorities

 For decades, information security has been grounded in the CIA triad: Confidentiality, Integrity, and Availability.
-In practice, most security efforts have focused heavily on Confidentiality (keeping data private) and Availability (keeping systems online).
-That made sense — most of the value in digital systems came from the information they stored and the ability for people or systems to access it.
+In practice, most security efforts have focused heavily on Confidentiality (protecting sensitive data) and Availability (ensuring systems remain operational).
+This emphasis made sense when the primary value in digital systems came from the information they stored and the ability for people and systems to access it reliably.

 Integrity Comes First

-AI systems — especially those built as autonomous agents — are changing how we think about security.
-These aren’t just models generating text anymore.
-They’re tools that can plan, remember, make decisions, and act across systems — sometimes with little human oversight.
+AI systems, particularly those built as autonomous agents, are fundamentally changing how we think about security.
+These are no longer simple models generating text.
+They are tools capable of planning, maintaining state, making decisions, and taking actions across multiple systems, often with minimal human oversight.

 What's the Real Risk?

-When you add memory, multi-step planning, and external tool use to an AI system, a few things happen:
+When you add memory, multi-step planning, and external tool access to an AI system, several concerning dynamics emerge:

 What We Don't Have (Yet)

-Unlike confidentiality and availability, integrity doesn’t have clear guardrails in AI systems:
+Unlike confidentiality and availability, integrity lacks established guardrails in AI systems:

 A Familiar Pattern: Stuxnet vs. Prompt Injection

-If this sounds abstract, think about Stuxnet — a malware that sabotaged physical equipment while pretending everything was normal.
-It was an integrity attack: the system still worked, but it worked wrong.
+If this seems abstract, consider Stuxnet, the malware that sabotaged physical equipment while reporting normal operations.
+It was fundamentally an integrity attack: the system continued to function, but it functioned incorrectly.

 The CIA Triad Revisited